epsilonlabs/emf-rdf/RESOURCE.md

 ### Default model namespace

-A default model namespace prefix is require when adding new statements to an RDF model.
-The namespace can be configured in the `.rdfres` file as shown below.
+A default model namespace URI is required when adding new resources to an RDF model.
+The namespace URI can be configured in the `.rdfres` file as shown below.

 ```yaml
 defaultModelNamespace: /foo/bar/example#